viniciusyoshioka/react-native-selection-mode/README.md

     Params:

     - `item`: The item to be selected.
-It will be added to the `selectedData` array.
-The item will be added only if it is not already selected.
+It will be added to the `selectedData` set.

     **Obs.**: When using selection mode, its recommended to select the items id instead of items value.
-Use the items data from the original array.
-Prefer primitive types like string or number.
+Use the items data from the original set.
+Prefer primitive types like `string` or `number`.

 - `deselect`